2019 Portuguese legislative election: With parties not represented in Parliament

 A debate between parties not represented in Parliament was also broadcast on RTP1 and RTP3.

 Opinion polling

+Voter turnout

+The table below shows voter turnout throughout election day including voters from Overseas.

 Results

 The centre-left Socialist Party (PS) of incumbent Prime Minister Costa obtained the largest share of the vote, and the most seats.
 Costa said he would look to continue the confidence-and-supply agreement with the Left Bloc and the Unitary Democratic Coalition.
 The centre-right Social Democratic Party (PSD) got 27.8 percent of the vote, its worst result since 1983.
 Portugal's much-vaunted immunity to Europe's far-right wave was interrupted by the election of a debut representative from the nationalist CHEGA party, which scored 1.3 percent overall, with the party's leader stating “this is an historic occasion, it will be the first time in 45 years that a party with these characteristics enters the assembly.”